• Skip to primary navigation

 • Add the dry ingredients, mashed banana and chocolate chips into the wet ingredients.
 Using a wooden spoon or rubber spatula, gently fold everything together until a few streaks of flour remain.
 Do not overmix.
 Transfer the batter into the prepared pan.

-• Bake in the oven for 55 – 60 minutes.
+• Bake in the oven for 55 – 70 minutes.
 After 50 minutes of baking, cover loosely with a piece of aluminum foil to prevent the top getting too dark.
 At 55 minutes, remove foil and check the bread doness with a toothpick.
 If it comes out clean, remove from oven.
-If not, bake for 5 minutes longer until toothpick comes out clean.
-When the bread is done, turn off the heat and open oven door.
+If not, bake for longer until toothpick comes out clean.
+Turn off the heat and open oven door.
 Let the bread sit inside for 2 more minutes.
-Transfer the pan to a cooling rack and cool for 7 minutes.
+Transfer the pan to a cooling rack and cool for 10 minutes.

 • Run a knife around the pan.
 Using an oven mitt, turn the pan over and the bread should come out easy.
 Place the bread on the cooling rack to cool completely.